 Benefits of Using Credit Cards

 Many card programs allow rewards points or miles based on purchasing volume.
-It is a convenient and efficient way to pay for expenses and there are often purchase protection features and the ability to dispute a charge.
+It is a convenient and efficient way to pay for expenses and there are often purchase protection features and the ability to dispute a charge on a credit card statement.
 There are also valuable summary reports that categorize spending for easy review.

 Common Problems Companies May Have